2024–25 CCHA season: Standings

-Non-Conference record
+Non-conference record

 The CCHA had a poor non-conference record for the season.
-Only three of the nine conference members (barely) finished with winning marks in that regard.
-Even than, however, many of the wins were collected from Atlantic Hockey America or from Independent programs that were now highly ranked.
-As a result, the CCHA had only one team (Minnesota State) consistently appear in the top half of the PairWise rankings and the conference was unable to secure an at-large big to the NCAA tournament.
+Only three of the nine conference members (barely) finished with winning marks in non-conference play.
+Even then, however, many of the wins were collected from Atlantic Hockey America or from independent programs that were not highly ranked.
+As a result, the CCHA had only one team (Minnesota State) consistently appear in the top half of the PairWise rankings, and the conference was unable to secure an at-large bid to the NCAA tournament.